brgillis/SHE_Validation/doc/prog_ccvd.rst

 where ``$WORKDIR`` is the workdir and ``$OBS_ID`` is the ObservationId of the desired data (e.g. 10351).
 Note that this script will download both the DpdVisCalibratedFrame and DpdVisStackedFrame data products.
 If the latter isn't needed, you can comment out this code within the script so that it is not unnecessarily downloaded.

-After the data has been downloaded, sort the downloaded ``.fits`` data products into the ``data`` subdirectory of the workdir.
+After the data has been downloaded, sort the downloaded ``.fits`` files into the ``data`` subdirectory of the workdir.
 Next, write a ``.json`` listfile containing the filenames of the downloaded ``.xml`` data products with your text editor of choice.
 It should look something like:

 .. code-block:: text